 Guidance on configuration files, presets, prefixes, and export settings.

 BI Automation Interface lets you refresh datasets in bulk and export refresh history across multiple workspaces.
+It helps you spot refresh failures quickly across many workspaces and reports.
 Everything is driven by simple JSON configuration files.

 Each configuration file is a JSON object.
 Keys are preset names, and values are arrays of workspace prefixes.